CREDO23/chat-app-with-socketIo-frontend/README.md

-# chat-app-with-socketIo-frontend
+# Table of Contents
-A chat app in real time with socket Io
+1. About the project
-> Built with
+2. Built with
-- ReactJs
-- TailwindCss
-- Redux-toolkit
+3. Getting started
+4. Usage